etendosoftware/docs/compiled_docs.md

 2\. *DataSet_Table* with the following columns: _DataSet, Table,
-fullBusinessObjec, includeAllColumns, excludeAuditInfo and whereClause (HQL expression)_
+fullBusinessObject, includeAllColumns, excludeAuditInfo and whereClause (HQL expression)_

-  * A data set can have one or many tables from the ones registered in the AD_Table.
-For each of them developers can decide to include only records in that table or export the full business object using the check fullBusinessObject.
+  * A data set can have one or many tables from the ones registered in the `AD_Table`.
+For each of them developers can decide to include only records in that table or export the full business object using the check `fullBusinessObject`.
   * Developers can also define for each table the columns that are included in the dataset.
-They can include all columns using the includeAllColumns check and then remove some of them in the column definition or only include the ones that are explicitly defined in the column definition.
+They can include all columns using the `includeAllColumns` check and then remove some of them in the column definition or only include the ones that are explicitly defined in the column definition.
   * The whereClause is a *HQL expression* to filter the rows that are included in the DataSet.
 Details on this expression will be provided in the DAL project.
-  * Developers can exclude the audit information column like _created, createdby, updated, etc._ by checking the excludeAuditInfo column.
+  * Developers can exclude the audit information column like _created, createdby, updated, etc._ by checking the `excludeAuditInfo` column.

 ![](https://docs.etendo.software/assets/developer-guide/etendo-classic/how-to-guides/how_to_create_a_Dataset-3.png)